felixlopz/hubrise-test-task/content/apps/mailchimp/en/understanding-logs.md

 layout: documentation
 meta:
   title: Understanding Logs | Mailchimp | HubRise
   description: Instructions on how to read the output in the logs coming from Mailchimp Bridge.
 Synchronise data between your EPOS and your apps.
 ---

-The main page on Mailchimp Bridge shows **Latest operations**, the HubRise requests sent to Mailchimp.
-The requests from HubRise to the Mailchimp Bridge and the request from Mailchimp Bridge to Mailchimp can be found here.
+The main page on Mailchimp Bridge shows **Latest operations**.
+Each operation consists of requests sent from HubRise to Mailchimp Bridge, and from Mailchimp Bridge to Mailchimp.

+Logs are in JSON format.
+For more information, check our [documentation on JSON logs](/docs/hubrise-logs).

 ## Operations table

 The **Latest operations** table might contain an **ORDER** and/or a **CUSTOMER** column depending on the configuration options chosen.
 For more information, see [Configurations Options](/apps/mailchimp/configuration/#configuration-options).

-Operations which contain an entry in the **Customer** or the **Order** column, show where a customer's details was sent to Mailchimp.
-Other operations might be when an export of all HubRise customers is sent to Mailchimp.
+Operations with a **Customer** or **Order** entry indicate that a single customer was transferred to Mailchimp.

 ![Mailchimp Bridge Operations Page](../images/001-en-2x-mailchimp-operations.png)